 Massage Benefits As Decoded

-There are so many amazing benefits one can holistically derive from having a massage – physically, mentally and emotionally.
+There are so many amazing benefits one can holistically derive from having an uplifting massage – physically, mentally and emotionally.
 Hence, it is not surprising that some of these massage benefits have been clinically approved.
-And with more awareness, the popularity of massage has also been on the rise in the wellness industry in today’s increasingly hectic and highly-stressed lifestyle.
+And with more awareness, the popularity of massage has also been on the rise in the spa and wellness industry in today’s increasingly hectic and highly-stressed lifestyle.

 There are of course many types of massages, each with its own unique technique and variations of the more universal techniques to achieve a desired outcome or experience.
 These massages have evolved over time and across various territories.
 It is not that massage is a recent phenomenon as its origin had been well documented in many ancient texts as far back as some of the oldest human civilizations in China, Egypt and India.

 So what can you expect from a good professional or even a casual massage from a loved one.

 Here, we have identified 29 of them and categorised them under physical, mental and emotional benefits.
 There are so much material written on these benefits and this is just a brief take on each one of them.
 And there are still other benefits not specified here.
 Well, like what is often said, “Massage is a luxury you can’t afford to miss.”

 A massage de-stresses and relaxes, which invariable shift the body to a less tensed and rest-and-recovery mode.
 This effect will usually lingers long after the massage is over.
 It allows the body to get into a natural rhythm to relax, reset and restart again.
 Hence, the need to have a good de-stressing massage on a regular basis to reap its immense benefits.

 A massage can have a calming and soothing effect on the whole body.
 It can calm, soothe or stimulate the nerves depending on the kind of pressure, stroke or length of time to create the intended outcome.
 By balancing and caring for the health of our nervous system, we improve our general well-being.